We may earn a commission when you buy software.

 Avast is ranked #2 of 28 antivirus brands.

-Avast is one of the best antivirus of 2024.
+Avast is one of the best antivirus.
 It has perfect anti-malware protection, no impact on the speed of your PC, many security features, and one of the best designs we’ve seen.

 Buy it if you want excellent protection and superb design.
 You will get anti-malware, anti-phishing, a firewall, and a VPN.
 However, Avast does not include a password manager.